Morwenn/cpp-sort/README.md

 # The main features & the extra features

-**cpp-sort** actually provides a full set of sorting-related features.
+**cpp-sort** provides a full set of sorting-related features.
 Here are the main building blocks of the library:
 * Every sorting algorithm exists as a function object called a [sorter](https://github.com/Morwenn/cpp-sort/wiki/Sorters)
 * Sorters can be wrapped in [sorter adapters](https://github.com/Morwenn/cpp-sort/wiki/Sorter-adapters) to augment their behaviour
 * The library provides a [sorter facade](https://github.com/Morwenn/cpp-sort/wiki/Sorter-facade) to easily build sorters